Corelle Profile: Spice O' Life (1981)

 Corning Ware casserole & Corelle dinner plate.
 The brown tomato is the most obvious absence from the Corelle version.

-In Corning Ware, there is a huge number of items available since it was one of the three standard patterns of the 1970s & 1980s, along with Blue Cornflower & Wildflower.
-Regular square Corning Ware shapes were made in sizes ranging from 1¾ cup Petite Pans to 5 Qt casseroles.
+Being one of the standard Corning Ware patterns of the 1970s & 1980s, a large variety of shapes & sizes was manufactured in Spice O' Life.
+Regular square Corning Ware shapes were offered in sizes ranging from 1¾ cup Petite Pans to 5 Qt casseroles.
 Round Buffet Server shapes with clear sculptured lids exist in six sizes.
-Other pieces include baking pans, roasters, Menu-ette sets, Rangetoppers, Fast Food dishes, Grab-Its & Casser-ettes, Counter Savers, teapots, drip coffee makers, and percolators with chrome spouts, white spouts and plastic spouts.
+Other pieces include baking pans, roasters, Menu-ette sets, Rangetoppers, Fast Food dishes, Grab-Its & Casser-ettes, Counter Savers, teapots, filter-drip coffee makers, and percolators with chrome spouts, white spouts and plastic spouts.

 Grab-It (15 oz) & Grab-A-Meal (24 oz).
 The Grab-A-Meal is identifiable by its extra handle.
 Casser-ettes (14 oz) are similar, but with a shallow oval shape and two small handles.